pjotrp/gnu-install-bin/README.md

 which has been linked against static libraries.
 In then future we may switch to another implementation.

+There are still a few cases where the patching may not work correctly:

+1. Some concatenated records using a colon are missed (glibc i8n)
+2. Strings that do not end in zero in binary files (Java?
+Python?)

+Currently, in binary files, the patcher works back stripping characters until it finds a valid file path.
+This may not always be a good idea.

 ## How does the installer work?

 This installer starts from an unpacked directory structure that gets